sergei-mironov/litrepl/README.md

 ```

 The format is: `ITYPE PID EXITCODE CMD..`, where `ITYPE` is either `python` or
-`ai` (see below), `EXITCODE` is the exit code of the stopped interpreter.
+`ai` (see below), `EXITCODE` is the exit code of the interpreter that was
+stopped.

 In order to attach to the running interpreter and examine its state, one might
 use `repl` command.
 Note: Litrepl disables command line propmts so `>>>`
 symbols are not going to appear.
-Here we assign a Python variable and detach.
+Here we assign a Python variable and then detach.

 ``` sh
 $ litrepl repl